 Inclusion and Diversity

 At Penn, we value the backgrounds and identities of all students (including but not limited to country of origin, race, class, religion, ethnicity, gender, sexual orientation and identity, and disability status), and are committed to providing an inclusive climate.
-If there are elements of your experiences, culture or identity that you would like to share with me as they relate to your success in this class, I am happy to meet to discuss.
-Likewise, if you have any concerns in this area or are facing any special issues or challenges, you are encouraged to discuss the matter with me (set up a meeting by email) with an assurance of full confidentiality.
+If there are elements of your experiences, culture or identity that you would like to share with us as they relate to your success in this class, please feel free to reach out (anonymously on Piazza, or by email to [firstname.lastname@example.org]).
+Likewise, if you have any concerns in this area or are facing any special issues or challenges, you are encouraged to discuss the matter with the course staff (set up a meeting by email) with an assurance of full confidentiality.

 Questions and Comments